Stewart's Corral

 1/4 inch (0.6 cm)

-Below thresholds Below thresholds 0.2 mG
+Below thresholds Below background 0.2 mG

 Cornet ED-7 < 0.02 V/m